lkoepsel/2023-Summer-Interns/07-Lab03 /README.md

 ## Referencing the Data
 Be sure to use the complete header name when referring to a specific column of data.
 For example, the name of the first column is not *"t"* it is *"t (s)"* and so on.

+## Tables in Lab
+Any table in the lab, need to be created using Python, not Markdown.
+The calculations must be dynamic so that if the data changes, the table values change.
+Make sure there are appropriate headings per the lab guidance as well (using Python).